ebr/wordpress-ansible-docker/README.md

     - MySQL server:
       - Uses official MySQL image
       - data dir bind-mounted to a directory on the host
-    - Once deployed, server is available on http://localhost:8081
+    - Once deployed, use Wordpress on http://localhost:8081

 Ansible's `docker` provisioner is used

 # Notes